klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 For now we have reached this tutorial.
 There are a few more thing to do in the back-end but we will finish them during later on.

-## Exercises

-## Exercise 1:
-Using Postman](https://www.postman.com/) send GET and POST request to the server.

-## Exercise 2:
-Update sciprts so that POST request to novice, which adds a new news item responds in JSON format.
-Currently it only responds with status 200.